markcollinscope/BASH-UTILITIES-FOR-REUSE/README.md

 # exit with ok status (0).
 If in terminal (command line) mode - don't exit terminal shell - instead print a message.

 exiterr() # [ -k | <exit code>]
 # exit with non-ok status ($1).
-If in terminal (command line) mode - don't exit terminal -instaad print a message.
+If in terminal (command line) mode - don't exit terminal - instead print a message.
 # use -k option to exit from nested subprocesses.

 chkarg() # <bash variable name> [<level> (default 2)]